Fire Safety Report: Introduction

 At UNC-Chapel Hill fire safety and emergency planning is a 24/7 operation and involves comprehensive and systematic planning that includes inspections, engineering, enforcement, response, fire investigation, education, and training.

-In the past three years, there have been 18 fires reported in our student housing facilities.
-None of these fires resulted in a death or injury requiring medical treatment, and no single fire incident had a property loss of greater than $1,000 in value.
-During this period, 89% of fire incidents were associated with cooking or food preparation.
-One fire occurred in an elevator motor, and another fire was associated with damage to a wall outlet.
+In the past three years, there have been 16 fires reported in our student housing facilities.
+None of these fires resulted in a death or injury requiring medical treatment, and only one fire incident had a property loss of greater than $1,000 in value.
+During this period, 75% of fire incidents were associated with cooking or food preparation.
+One fire occurred in an elevator motor, another fire was associated with damage to a wall outlet, one other was an 8.5” x 11” sign that was burned on a door, and another was a USB-operated juicer that caught fire and activated the building sprinkler system.

 Developing a culture of fire safety awareness for the campus community is the number one priority for the Fire Safety team, with online and instructor-led classes for students and employees on the proper use of fire extinguishers, emergency coordinator responsibilities, general emergency response, and administrative emergency response procedures.